thooks1203/echodeed/replit.md

 - LEGO Education
 - Amazon Family

-These hyper-local partnerships (all within 10-15 miles of Eastern Guilford Middle School) provide age-appropriate, relatable rewards that middle school students (grades 6-8) can actually access in Gibsonville, Burlington, and the Four Seasons mall area, supporting the B2B sponsor monetization model while demonstrating community investment in character education.
+These hyper-local partnerships (all within 10-15 miles of Eastern Guilford High School) provide age-appropriate, relatable rewards that high school students (grades 9-12) can actually access in Gibsonville, Burlington, and the Four Seasons mall area, supporting the B2B sponsor monetization model while demonstrating community investment in character education.